frederic-perez/AmE-dictionary/data/idioms.md

 __one after another__ Consecutively and in quick succession, with one person or thing rapidly following another in order (and usually indicating a large amount altogether).
 (Often formulated as “one (noun) after another.”) _The children walked silently, one after another, into the schoolhouse to begin their lesson._ _When I was cooped up in the house after my surgery, I started reading one book after another._
 __one and done__ :two::hammer:
 __one and only__
+__one and the same__ Identical; the very same. _For ancient civilizations, astronomy and astrology were one and the same._
 __one card shy of a (full) deck__ A pejorative phrase meaning not very intelligent or of questionable mental capacity.
 This expression can appear in many different forms and variations (e.g., “a few sandwiches short of a picnic,” “one brick short of a load,” etc.). _He says he’s going to start a business selling bees as pets—I think he may be one card shy of a full deck._ _The new manager is nice enough, but he’s one card shy of a deck, if you ask me._
 __one for the (record) books__ :two::hammer: (one for the book)
 __one hell of__ _You are one hell of a navy wife._
+__one man’s trash is another man’s treasure__
 __one of a kind__
 __one on one__
 __one side__ Move aside!
 Get out of the way!
 (Short for “move to one side.”) _One side, little man!
 I’m in a rush, and you’re getting in my way!_
+__one size fits all__ Supposedly well-suited to any situation, as of a product, method, solution, etc. Often hyphenated. _We must move away from a “one size fits all” approach._
 __one step at a time__
 __one too many__ :two::hammer: _We drank one too many._
 __one way or another__ :four::hammer: _If I fail then it will cost me my head one way or another._
 __one-hit wonder__ A musician or band that only has one successful song during their music career. _I’m surprised that band was a one-hit wonder.
 I enjoyed several songs on their album, but only the one big single ever got radio play._
 __one-horse town__ A very small and unremarkable town that is typically regarded as dull or boring. _I can’t wait to graduate high school and get out of this boring, one-horse town!_
+__one-liner__ _informal_ A very short, witty joke, remark, or riposte.
 __one-night stand__ A sexual relationship that lasts for only one night.
 It’s a play on words, because a nightstand is a small low bedside table, typically having drawers.
 __one-of-a-kind__ :three::hammer: _One-of-a-kind experience._
 __one-off__